ELx FAQ for Faculty + Staff

 - Students living abroad may opt for a credit-only UROP.
 Students may also choose to do a non-UROP experiential learning opportunity (such as remote K12 tutoring or public service) paid by stipend.

-Based on the ELO criteria and state and federal law, all ELOs– except for UROPs– should be paid via stipend.
+Based on the ELO criteria, all ELOs– except for UROPs– should be paid via stipend.

-Wage: For UROPs, the maximum number of hours eligible for ELO guarantee funding is 140; the maximum earnings are thus $1820 in Fall (and will increase to $1890 in Spring with the MA minimum wage increase).
-DLCs may supplement the wage rate or increase the number of hours with other funding sources.
+Wage: For UROPs, the maximum number of hours eligible for ELO guarantee funding is 140; the maximum earnings in spring 2021 are $1,890, based on a $13.50 minimum wage hourly rate.
+DLCs wishing to increase hourly wages or the number of work hours should contact UROP staff for details.
 All students doing a UROP for pay must be paid an hourly wage and cannot be paid via stipend.

 See the “Student Eligibility” section for additional restrictions on students living abroad.
 If you have questions about your ELOs and how to pay students, please contact firstname.lastname@example.org.